 6Whatever town or village you enter, find out who is observant there, and stay with them until you leave.

 7Whatever house you enter, first say, “Peace be upon this house!”
 8And if a friendly person is there, your blessing of peace will remain on that household; but if not, withdraw your blessing and move on.

-9Remain in the same house, eating and drinking whatever they provide – 10“The worker deserves his wages”!
+9Remain in the same house, eating and drinking whatever they provide – 10“The worker deserves his bread”!
 Don’t go from house to house.

 11Whenever you enter a town and they accept you, eat what’s set before you.

-12And preach the good news as you go, saying, “The kingdom of God is at hand!”
+12And preach the good news as you go, saying, “The kingship of God is fast approaching!”
 13And minister to the sick, bring the Dead back to the way of life, and tend to those with skin diseases.
 14You received from me without paying, therefore give without pay.

-15But whenever you enter a town and they don’t accept you, or give you any hospitality, leave that place and shake the dust from your feet in witness against them, saying, 16“I shake off the dust of your city that clings like ashes to the soles of my feet!
-Realise before it’s too late that the kingdom of God is at hand!”
+15But whenever you enter a town and they don’t accept you, or listen to your message, leave that place and shake the dust from your feet in witness against them, saying, 16“I shake off the dust of your city that clings like ashes to the soles of my feet!
+Realise before it’s too late that the kingship of God is fast approaching!”
 17Believe me I tell you, your words will be more bearable on that day for Sodom than for that town.’

 64. 1As they were going along the road, someone said to Yeshua`, ‘Teacher, I’ll follow you wherever you go.’

 2So Yeshua` said to him, ‘Foxes have holes, and the birds of the sky have nests, but this son of man has nowhere to lay his head.’